Table of Contents[Hide][Show]

 multiple women?

-Grab your tea, notepad, and cuddle up on the couch and prepare to fill your head with all the knowledge of labor and delivery to be super-duper prepared for that big day!
+Grab your tea, notepad, and cuddle up on the couch, and prepare to fill your head with all the knowledge of labor and delivery to be super-duper prepared for that big day!

-Labor Contractions Feel Like Period Cramps…
+Labor Contractions Feel Like Period Cramps

 - Contractions feel like the worst period cramps you can imagine. -Stefanie

 It feels like your stomach is squeezing and twisting in all different directions.
-Can you say period cramp times 100?They hurt for sure.
-You’d get that few minutes of rest and it makes you think, well maybe I can do this, but then they just get stronger and stronger and I was like nope, not doing this.So, I opted for the epidural.
-I’m hoping with my last child that I’ll be used to it enough to try for a natural birth again -Charlotte
+Can you say period cramp times 100?
+They hurt for sure.
+You’d get that few minutes of rest and it makes you think, well maybe I can do this, but then they just get stronger and stronger. -Charlotte

-- The worst stomach pains you’ve ever felt.
+- Contractions feel like the strongest stomach pains you’ve ever felt.
 When you first get them, you wonder if your stomach is just super upset, you’re bent over and have no idea what is happening, and then it goes away and you feel normal and then it comes back.
+And they come in waves I would feel my back tense first and then the worst stomach pain and then it would lessen and then suddenly, I’d feel great for a little bit and it would happen all over again. -Mackenzie

-But, Then There’s Also Back Labor…
+But, There’s Also Back Labor…

 - Contractions are like kidney stone pain.
 I had back labor as well and to be honest it’s dull intense pain in your lower back.
-Contractions feel like your body freezing up contracting all your stomach muscles with a cramp like feeling.
-I have a high pain tolerance, so it wasn’t “horrible” for me.–Autumn
+Contractions feel like your body freezing up contracting all your stomach muscles with a cramp-like feeling.
+I have a high pain tolerance, so it wasn’t “horrible” for me. –Autumn

 - I only had contractions in the back and none in the front.
 It felt like bad lower back pain that just comes and goes the whole time.
-I had a natural birth without medication and would do it all over again–Linda
+I had a natural birth without medication and would do it all over again! –Linda

+- I had back labor and it felt like a sharp stabbing pain in my back.
 It came and went with the contractions, but I barely had time to rest until I was overwhelmed with the pain.
 I couldn’t even feel the contractions in front because the pain in the back was so bad. –Cherry

 The Pain of Being Induced

 - I was induced, and I didn’t get my epidural until 9cm.
 I was trying so hard to deliver naturally, but the pain was unbearable for me.
 The back pain was like being on your feet too long, it’s constant but bearable.
-My stomach pain felt like someone was sticking a knife up my vagina.
+My stomach pain felt like a really sharp pain.
 Noting again that it was an induction; I was not dilated or effaced at all when I went in.
+The extreme pains were likely due to the medicine throwing my body into a tailspin. -Camille

 Or Going Completely Natural!

-- I had my daughter natural – but not by choice.
+- I had my daughter naturally – but not by choice.
 They waited too long, and I couldn’t get an epidural.
 It was horrible pain that I didn’t think I could bear, but then I would get a break in between contractions.
-The body is miraculous how it works and allows for that break to recover.
+The body is miraculous in how it works and allows for that break to recover.
 The good news is – as soon as you see and hold that sweet baby, you forget the pain.
 Another advantage to having a normal birth – 2 hours later I was eating a cheeseburger and went home less than 24 hours later. –Jamie

 - Like when you have a very sore tummy and need to run to the loo!
 I gave birth naturally with hypnobirthing though and wasn’t painful! -Monica

-- I always asked myself “what do labor contractions feel like?” and tried imagining the worst pain possible.
+- I always asked myself “What do labor contractions feel like?” and tried imagining the worst pain possible.
 But when it came down to the actual contractions, they started off easier than I thought!
-I could still talk through them at the beginning, and that break in-between is glorious!
+I could still talk through them at the beginning, and that break in between is glorious!

 I’m looking forward to giving birth again.
 That experience holding baby is so worth all the pain! -Celina